Antanas Poška: Soviet persecution

 After the Soviets returned to Lithuania in mid-1944, Poška was appointed as the head of the Library Department of Soviet Lithuania's Education Commissariat.
 For refusing the orders from Juozas Žiugžda to destroy books published before the Soviet occupation, Poška was arrested in June 1945 and sentenced to imprisonment in a forced labor camp in Siberia.
 He was first sent to a prison near Velsk, Arkhangelsk Oblast, and later to a forced labor camp in the Komi Republic.

 In 1948, his forced-labor sentence was replaced with a forced relocation to Central Asia without the right to ever return to Lithuania.
-His academic nature won him positions at several ethnographic museums of Central Asia in 1949–59, but due to his status of a political prisoner he could not assume leading posts and had trouble publishing his works.
-He worked at a museum of Petropavl in Kazakhstan (1949–53), the Museum of Osh in Kyrgyzstan (1953–57), Andijan Museum in Uzbekistan, and the State Museum of Dushanbe in Tajikistan (1958–59).
+His academic nature won him positions at several ethnographic museums of Central Asia in 1949–1959, but due to his status of a political prisoner he could not assume leading posts and had trouble publishing his works.
+He worked at a museum of Petropavl in Kazakhstan (1949–1953), the Museum of Osh in Kyrgyzstan (1953–1957), Andijan Museum in Uzbekistan, and the State Museum of Dushanbe in Tajikistan (1958–1959).
 He also took part in various archaeological expeditions in Central Asia.
 While in Osh, Poška studied caves, particularly the Rusha-Unkur Cave or the Eagle Cave, of the Sulayman Mountain and their petroglyphs.
 During archaeological excavations in the cave, Poška found an inventory of microliths dated to the Neolithic.

+Return from Gulag

 After Stalin's death in 1953, many cases of the Soviet political prisoners were re-examined by the Soviet authorities during the de-Stalinization campaign and Poška was allowed to return to Lithuania in 1959.
-After his return home Poška worked as a lecturer, a correspondent of several newspapers, and the chairman of the reestablished Vilnius Esperantist Club in 1964–69.
+After his return home Poška worked as a lecturer, a correspondent of several newspapers, and the chairman of the reestablished Vilnius Esperantist Club in 1964–1969.
 As a former political prisoner, he remained suspect to Soviet authorities and was not allowed to continue academic activities or publish his books until the Perestroika reforms in 1985.

 Poška continued to travel.
 For example, in 1960, together with biologist Tadas Ivanauskas, he visited the Tigrovaya Balka Nature Reserve in Tajikistan and later hitchhiked to Leningrad and Moldova.
 In summer 1972, at age 70, he went on the last large journey.
 It was a five-week motorbike ride to the Mount Elbrus in the Caucasus Mountains, via the Georgian Military Road to Georgia, Armenia, Azerbaijan and Sukhumi on the Black sea.

 The last decade of his life Poška spent under the piles of his rescued archive, trying and failing to publish it.
 His major work, the eight-volume book on his journey to India From the Baltic Sea to the Bay of Bengal, was published by his supporters already after his death.